Royals vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Red Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jarren Duran and the Boston Red Sox will play Bobby Witt Jr. and the Kansas City Royals at Fenway Park on Tuesday at 7:10 PM ET, in the second game of a four-game series.
+Nick Pivetta and Jordan Lyles will each get the start when the Boston Red Sox and the Kansas City Royals face off on Wednesday at Fenway Park, at 7:10 PM ET.

-The favored Red Sox have -185 moneyline odds to win against the underdog Royals, who are listed at +150.
-A 10-run total has been listed for this game.
+The Royals are +180 moneyline underdogs for this matchup with the favored Red Sox (-225).
+A 10.5-run over/under is set in the matchup.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.